inrittik/Distributions_package/README.md

 ﻿# Distributions

-This is a python package that can be used for working with different types of probability distributions.
+This is a CLI python package that can be used for working with different types of probability distributions.

 The repository also contain testing files for testing out the package.